DSTEA: Improving Dialogue State Tracking via Entity Adaptive Pre-training: Introduction

 \section{Introduction}

-The main purpose of dialogue state tracking (DST) is to track the structured belief state (domain-slot-value) accurately within a dialogue.
-The performance of a dialogue system depends heavily on that of its DST system.
-Moreover, since the dialogue system mainly focused on the current dialogue turn, generating the correct multi-turn belief state is a challenging task \cite{kim-etal-2020-efficient}.
+A task-oriented dialogue system (TOD), which aims to complete a certain task in a specific domain, such as restaurant reservation, can be modularized into four sub-tasks: natural language understanding, dialogue state tracking (DST), dialogue policy learning, and natural language generation \cite{zhang2020recent}.
+Among them, DST, which seeks to track the structured belief state, plays an important role because the final quality of the entire dialogue system significantly depends on the accurate tracking of such belief states.
+However, as the dialogue system mainly focuses on the current dialogue turn, generating the correct belief state in a multi-turn dialogue is a challenging task \cite{kim-etal-2020-efficient}.

-To address this difficulty, recent studies have attempted to improve DST performance by applying a pre-trained model \citep{lin-etal-2020-mintl, zhao-etal-2021-effective-sequence} trained with a large number of unlabeled corpora, such as BART \citep{lewis-etal-2020-bart} and T5 \citep{JMLR:v21:20-074}, or by using a graph structure to inject additional information \citep{zhu-etal-2020-efficient, wu-etal-2020-gcdst}.
-Alternatively, performance improvements were sought by conducting additional training. \citet{MehriDialoGLUE2020} using an open external dialogue dataset.
-However, when a large pre-trained model is used, an increase in inference time is inevitable, making this strategy difficult to use in a real-world dialogue system.
-The same issue arises when additional training data are used, or when a new graph structure is embedded.

-To solve the limitations of previous DST models, the ideal strategy is to apply effective training with only a given dataset, rather than accepting the increased model complexity or training time caused by the use of additional data \citep{Guu2020REALMRL}.
-To this end, we noticed that the dialogue utterance already contains key information, i.e., an entity that appears in one sentence, such as identifying people, places, and dates.
-Therefore, we propose DSTEA (\underline{\textbf{D}}ialogue \underline{\textbf{S}}tate \underline{\textbf{T}}racking with \underline{\textbf{E}}ntity \underline{\textbf{A}}daptive pre-training), a methodology in which the representation of the DST model trains entities in depth after extracting important information from a given utterance.

-As shown in Figure \ref{fig:Masking_Strategy}, previous DST model used a BERT-based model trained by masking tokens selected at random, without considering the characteristics of such tokens.
-To improve upon this, we identified entities appearing in a dialogue and proposed the use of selective knowledge masking (SKM), which is a method for efficient pre-training by distinguishing the identified entities from relatively less important factors.
-This strategy means that DSTEA learns important knowledge at a higher masking rate because we assume that word and phrase entities contain indispensable knowledge and they are worth being trained more frequently than non-entity tokens.
-This can boost DST performance without increasing the parameter size of the model.
-Through this approach, the encoder, which plays a key role in the DST model, can learn the inductive bias suitable for dialogue state tracking as part of the additional pre-training process.

-In this study, we conducted comparative experiments on various versions of the representative DST dataset, MultiWOZ \citep{budzianowski-etal-2018-multiwoz}, to evaluate the performance of adaptive pre-training.
-Moreover, we verified DSTEA through an additional qualitative analysis of the domain, slot-meta information, and values.